Trunkie-251/Reymaland-lore-cache/Lore/TECHNOLOGY/WEAPONS.md

 ### Volkite

 One of the most common imperial energy weapons.
-It fires beams of intense heat, rather than the light lasers emit.
-While this does make it less penetrative in comparison to lasers, it emits enough thermal and infared radiation to set any exposed flesh ablaze.
+It fires beams of intense heat, rather than the light, like lasers.
+While this does make it less penetrative in comparison to lasers, the thermal and infared radiation it emits is enough to set any exposed flesh ablaze.

 Due to the sheer amount of heat that volkites emit, they can overheat easily, even though the gun has measures to prevent this.
-Constant use of the weapon may burn your hands if you are not wearing a suit of some variety.
+Constant use of the weapon may burn your hands if you are not wearing a protective suit of some variety.

 There is an alternative version of the volkite which fires a lower-intensitely 'cone' of thermal radiation rather than a beam, creating a sort of 'shotgun' variant of the volkite.

 Many veterans have the image of their comrades being burned alived by intense volkite fire branded into their minds for decades afterwards.

-### Gamma-ray
+### Grasers

 Fires an intense beam of gamma-rays which vaporizes flesh into plasma instantly, and melts metal into slag.
 An unarmored target getting hit by a Gamma-ray, or a graser gun is like a mannequin made of c4 being detonated.
-Very messy.
+Very messy. z

-Due to the intensity of the beam, looking at it without eye protection will cause permanent damage to the corneas of the eyes, and will cause cheap cyberoptics to burn out.
-Standard cybereyes are immune to the effects.
+Due to the intensity of the beam, looking at it without eye protection will cause permanent damage to the corneas of the eyes, and cause cheap cyberoptics to burn out.
+Standard cybereyes are immune to those effects.

 The weapon emits quite a bit of radiation when fired.
 The target, if they survive will definitely *not* be having children ever again, from the sheer amount of gamma-rays that have sliced through their body.
-Additionally, if the weapon doesn't kill (somehow), the target will usualy die from the intense radiation damage, and the death of their white-blood cells due to acute DNA damage.
+Additionally, if the weapon doesn't kill (somehow), the target will usualy die from the intense radiation poisoning, and the death of their white-blood cells due to acute DNA damage.

 This weapon is only used by the blessed machines, and the occasional cyborg, as the radiation emitted from the gun *itself* makes it completely unusable for organics.